Mac (computer)

-Mac (Macintosh) is a brand of personal computers designed and marketed by Apple since 1984.
-The name is short for Macintosh (its official name until 1999 (Note: While the "Macintosh" name has not been official since 1999, it is still used relatively commonly as a formal name for Mac, and even shows up in several places in macOS, such as on the "About" page of Finder ("The Macintosh Desktop Experience") and the default name for the startup volume ("Macintosh HD").
-It was used by Steve Jobs at Macworld 2007 prior to announcing the iPhone.)), a reference to the McIntosh apple.
-The current product lineup includes the MacBook Air and MacBook Pro laptops, and the iMac, Mac Mini, Mac Studio, and Mac Pro desktops.
-Macs are currently sold with Apple's UNIX-based macOS operating system, which is not licensed to other manufacturers and exclusively bundled with Mac computers.
+Mac is a brand of personal computers designed and marketed by Apple since 1984.
+The name is short for Macintosh (its official name until 1999), (Note: While the "Macintosh" name has been less used since 1999, it is still the formal name for Mac, such as on the "About" page of Finder ("The Macintosh Desktop Experience") and the default name for the startup volume ("Macintosh HD").
+It was also used by Steve Jobs at Macworld 2007 prior to announcing the iPhone.) a reference to the McIntosh apple.
+As of 2026, the product lineup includes the MacBook Neo, MacBook Air and MacBook Pro laptops, and the iMac, Mac Mini and Mac Studio desktops.
+Macs are currently sold with Apple's Unix-based macOS operating system, which is not licensed to other manufacturers and exclusively bundled with Mac computers.
 This operating system replaced Apple's original Macintosh operating system, which has variously been named System, Mac OS, and Classic Mac OS.